 She has worked in almost every level of education from being a public school teacher, a consultant at the Bill and Melinda Gates Foundation, Executive Director of Teach For America, and manager of education projects under NYC Mayor Michael Bloomberg and DC Public Schools Chancellor Michelle Rhee.
 Before co-founding Caribu, Max was appointed by President Obama to serve as a White House Fellow at the U.S. Department of the Treasury.
 She is a first-generation Cuban-American and college graduate, and alumna of the Coro Fellowship in Public Affairs and the Miami Fellows Leadership Program.
 Max currently serves as a Trustee of The Miami Foundation and received her MBA & MPP from Harvard.

-Renee Grimm is a division manager at Capital Group, home of American Funds, responsible for the northeast RP division.
+Renee Grimm is Senior Vice President of the Retirement Plan Division at Capital Group, home of American Funds, responsible for the northeast RP division.
 Earlier in her career at Capital she was a retirement plan counselor, responsible for relationship management and sales development in Michigan and northwest Ohio and before that, South Carolina, southern Georgia and northern Florida.
 She has 14 years of industry experience, all with Capital Group.
 Prior to joining Capital, Renee was a buyer at Delco Foods, an Italian specialty company.
 She holds a bachelor’s degree in merchandising from the University of Kentucky.
 She also holds the Certified Investment Management Analyst® designation.
 Renee is based in Hoboken, N.J.

 Patrick Knorr is the EVP/Chief Commercial Officer for the combined commercial operations for Astound Business Solutions.
 Prior to this role, he served as EVP of Business Solutions for Wave Broadband, responsible for all Business Solutions related Business Units.
 Knorr’s early Telecommunications career began in 1996 with bringing Internet to rural schools and communities in Kansas working for KINNET and Netspace Internet.
 In 1998, he moved to Sunflower Broadband, eventually moving into the position of Chief Operating Officer.
 There he built his reputation as an industry leader, serving as Chairman of the American Cable Association from 2006-2008.
 Driving early and successful deployments of numerous cutting-edge technology services (including early beta deployments for DOCSIS, RFOG, Voice Recognition Navigation, Dynamic Ad Insertion, and Multi-Room DVR’s) to a rapidly expanding base of residential and business customers, Patrick was named CableFax 2008 “Strategic Thinker of the Year.”
 Knorr is driven by helping teams achieve excellence and delivering excellence to customers.